 As a parent, you want to set your student up for success in high school, college, and beyond.
-However, you and your teen probably already have a lot on your plates.

 Should you also look into dual enrollment?
 Will it benefit your student?
 Or will it simply add more stress to a full schedule?

 Here’s what you need to know about how dual enrollment works and whether it is a good choice for your family.

 Benefits of Dual Enrollment

 By taking advantage of dual enrollment, your student may be able to gain college credit at a much lower cost than usual.
 In fact, in some states the classes are free!

 The credits that are earned may apply at the college where your student attended.
 They may also be transferable to other schools, depending on the school.

 Sometimes, dual enrollment classes are available online.
 This can allow your student to get core classes out of the way without having to drive to the college or university.